 Our comprehensive programme of outdoor learning focuses on positive engagement in social groups and opportunities to build resilience and emotional well-being.
 This programme extends into our community, and includes a wide range of sporting activities, voluntary work, and for the older pupils, apprenticeships, and work experience.
 We encourage children to take part in Duke of Edinburgh Awards and outdoor personal challenges, many of which carry a recognised national accreditation.
 The purpose here is to develop problem-solving skills, interest in new experiences and creative thinking: the hallmarks of increased personal resilience.

-Our support for families is unique at Yarrow Heights School.
-We have a dedicated team of family therapists and experts that are led by a Head of Family Inclusion.
 Our school recognises that the empowerment of parents through parental voice and engagement can have a significant impact on helping the child learn and grow.
-We supply direct consultation to parents, a weekly support group, online support via our families portal and our hotline for anything relating to parenting, safety, and emergencies.
+We supply direct consultation to parents, regular support groups and online support via our families portal.
 We are focused on a common goal: to support the family and improve family relationships.